dost-training/dost-training.github.io/verification.md

 This signature is embedded with the certificates details in an URL / QRCode that can be scanned to check the certificates authenticity at any time.

-The verification URL page must be: <a href="https://training.dostgroup.de/verify">https://training.dostgroup.de/verify</a>
+The verification URL page must be: <https://training.dostgroup.de/verify>

-Our public keys used for verification are published below:
+We publish our public keys, used for verification, below:

 {% include public_keys_table.html %}